 With so much of the area warmly welcoming dogs—from the plush sands of the Gulf shore to multiple restaurants, bars, and cafés—it’s no exaggeration to say the Port St. Joe/Cape San Blas area is one of the best spots on the Florida Panhandle for traveling with man’s (and woman’s) best friend.

 Make sure you do your part to ensure this wonderful dog-friendliness continues, though!
-Here some things to keep in mind:
+Here are some things to keep in mind:

 - It hopefully goes without saying that you should be cleaning up diligently after your dog, whether strolling along the Port City Trail or running together on one of the beautiful beaches.
 Many of Gulf County’s public beach access points include dog-waste disposal stations with bags and waste receptacles, so there’s really no excuse—just make sure you’re properly armed whenever you’re out and about with your pup.